Outstanding student-athletes will be honored at 46th annual Scholar-Athlete Dinner

-Walker surrounds Ohio State's student-athletes with creative teachers that include Chris McLain, an associate head coach and recruiting coordinator in his first season in Columbus after 11 years at Colgate, and Nick Flohre, an assistant in his second season after spending two at Iowa.
-The staff instructs through a blend of team and character-building exercises and individual skill development that creates a perfect chemistry for winning games and reaching goals.
+Walker surrounds Ohio State’s student-athletes with creative teachers that include Chris McLain, an associate head coach and recruiting coordinator in his second season in Columbus after 11 years at Colgate, and Daniel Clitnovici, an assistant in his first season after spending the 2015 season with the Western New York Flash of the National Women’s Soccer League.

 The 2001 and 2010 Big Ten Coach of the Year, Walker has also been honored as the Big Ten Tournament’s outstanding coach (2002) and NSCAA Great Lakes Region Coach of the Year (2009).
 Ohio State has advanced to play in five Big Ten Tournament championship games (1998, 2002, ‘04, ‘07, ‘12) under Walker, winning the championship in 2002, 2004 and again in 2012.